Alcohol Addiction Treatment

 Does Relapse Mean AUD Treatment Has Failed?

-No, relapse does not mean treatment has failed, but rather you may need adjustments to your current treatment and recovery plan.
+No, relapse does not mean alcohol abuse treatment has failed, but rather you may need adjustments to your current treatment and recovery plan.
 Due to the chronic nature of addiction, relapse can occur during the process of alcohol addiction recovery.8 In fact, relapse rates for addiction are similar to relapse rates of other chronic diseases such as diabetes and hypertension.7 If you or a loved one relapses, it’s important to not be discouraged, but instead be open-minded about changes to your treatment and recovery plan.
 For many, relapse is short, and they continue to recover.8

 How to Find the Right Alcohol Addiction Treatment Center